IntelLabs/control-flag/README.md

 cd quick_start && ./test1_c.sh
 ```

-If everything goes well, you can see output from scanner in `test1_scan_output`
+If everything goes well, you can see output from the scanner in `test1_scan_output`
 directory.
 Look for "Potential anomaly" label in it by `grep "Potential anomaly"
 -C 5 \*.log`, and you should see output like below: